 The actor known for his roles on Fear The Walking Dead and seminal films like Dance Me Outside recently landed a role on Peacock’s Rutherford Falls.

 The American sitcom has garnered a lot of attention for being the first comedy to have a Native American management and creative control, a position in the industry known as showrunners.

-Half of the writing team behind the first season of ten episodes are also Indigenous.
+Half of the writing team behind the first season of 10 episodes is also Indigenous.

 The show was co-created and is co-produced by Sierra Teller Ornelas, who is Navajo.

 Rutherford Falls debuted in April but Greyeyes believes it’s making television history.